lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

 ## U.S. tax-exempt investors

 U.S. tax-exempt investors are one of the largest investors in <abbr>PE</abbr>/<abbr>VC</abbr> funds.
 As their name implies, these investors are—as a general rule—not taxed on their share of a fund’s capital gains or ordinary income.
 The general rule is, however, subject to one significant exception: the U.S. federal government taxes the gross income of U.S. tax-exempt investors derived from commercial activities unrelated to their tax-exempt purpose, better known by its abbreviation, <abbr title="unrelated business taxable income">UBTI</abbr>.
-The U.S. tax-exempt investor must file a U.S. federal income tax return and pay U.S. federal income taxes on investments that generate <abbr>UBTI</abbr> regardless of whether the investor has received any distributions from those investments.
+The U.S. tax-exempt investor must file a U.S. federal income tax return and pay U.S. federal income taxes (<abbr title="Unrelated Business Income Tax">UBIT</abbr>) on investments that generate <abbr>UBTI</abbr> regardless of whether the investor has received any distributions from those investments.

 A U.S tax-exempt investor that invests in a <abbr>PE</abbr>/<abbr>VC</abbr> fund can incur <abbr>UBTI</abbr> in one of three ways: